PreethBalachandran/Infosys_Springboard_TextMorph_Advanced_Text_Summarization_and_Paraphrasing/README.md

 ---

-### 🔹 Facebook Model
+### 🔹 NLLB (Meta / Facebook AI)

-* Facebook AI models like **BART** are used for high-quality generation tasks
+Developed by Meta AI (Facebook)
-* These models are optimized for **context understanding and summarization**
+Used for multilingual translation
-* Provide better performance compared to traditional NLP methods
+Supports multiple languages for cross-language text processing Enhances accessibility and global usability of the system

 ---